 - Dash freshly ground black pepper (or to taste)

-- 1/2 cup sour cream (mixed with a few tablespoons of fresh chopped chives, optional)
+- Optional: 1/2 cup sour cream (mixed with a few teaspoons of fresh chopped chives)

 - Optional: 1/2 cup shredded cheese

 - Prick potatoes in several places with a fork; bake in a 400 F (200 C/Gas 6) oven until tender, about 1 hour.